Budget and Precept

 - The report from the internal auditor.

-Sections 1 and 2 of the Annual Return are published after approval by the council, any time between 1st April and 30th June each year.
-The complete Annual Return, containing section 3, must be published online by 30th September.
+Sections 1 and 2 of the Annual Return are published after approval by the council, any time between 1st April and 31st July this year (2020).
+The complete Annual Return, containing section 3, must be published online by 30th November 2020.